 Bridgeport, CT was the host for NXT’s 25th TakeOver event.
 Every TakeOver seems to be better than it’s last and that could very well be the case here.
 Five matches took place with all four titles on the line, which included a guaranteed new champion in the tag team division.
-Here is my review on each of the matches for […]
+Here is my review of each of the matches for […]

 Bridgeport, CT was the host for NXT’s 25th TakeOver event.
 Every TakeOver seems to be better than it’s last and that could very well be the case here.

 Five matches took place with all four titles on the line, which included a guaranteed new champion in the tag team division.
-Here is my review on each of the matches for NXT TakeOver: XXV.
+Here is my review of each of the matches for NXT TakeOver: XXV.